 So, how do I get started?

-If you are interested in starting therapy, you can complete the Client Data Sheet below.
+If you are interested in starting therapy, you can complete the Client Data Sheet below (link is under the form).
 You can then email the completed form to firstname.lastname@example.org.
 Once received, I will contact you and introduce myself.
 This call will take just a few minutes.
 If you agree to therapy, I will email you a few more forms to sign and we will set up an intake session.
 It’s that simple!

 Do I have to pay for my first session?